 - being voted the world’s worst ever Health Minister (although Peter Dutton has put in a late bid to contest that award)

-- listening to an elderly caller on talk-back radio, who explained that the only job she could obtain, to mitigate cuts to her health care, was working on an adult sex-line, Tony winked at the host, presumably a variant on “ooh-la-la”
+- listening to an elderly woman calling in on talk-back radio, who explained that the only job she could obtain, to earn extra cash so as to mitigate cuts to her health care, was working on an adult sex-line.
+Tony winked at the host, presumably a variant on “ooh-la-la”

 - rejecting a meeting with a dying asbestos victim, who wanted to present a petition asking for subsidies to be paid on medications for their condition, on the grounds that the man was not necessarily “pure of heart”